An atom chip interferometer: Results

 \subsection{Interferometry with spatial splitting}

 To realize an interferometer, a microwave field oscillating at $\omega_1$ is sent to CPW1 to dress $\left|1,-1\right>$, while one at $\omega_2$ is sent in CPW2 to dress $\left|2,1\right>$.
 The interferometry sequence takes place in a different dimple magnetic trap from the displacement measurements since we must work near the magic field.
-For the magnetic trap we use the currents and biais fields given in the third columm of table \ref{tab_DCPara}.
+For the magnetic trap we use the currents and bias fields given in the third column of table \ref{tab_DCPara}.
 This results in a field at the bottom of the trap $B_{bot}$ close to the magic magnetic field (see table \ref{tab_DCPara}).
-The $x$-axis has the same orientation as in the displacement measurements (section \ref{sec_depla}).
+The $x$ axis has the same orientation as in the displacement measurements (section \ref{sec_depla}).
 The interferometer begins with a $\pi/2$ pulse which drives the two photon transition between the $\left|1,-1\right>$ and $\left|2,1\right>$ states, thus putting them in a coherent superposition.
-The $\pi/2$ pulse duration is 300~$\mu$s.
-We separate the two states with a 800~$\mu$s, linear ramp of the microwave dressing powers (fields of figure \ref{fig_RbLevel}).
-Thus the microwave ramps are not adiabatic for atom motion and the atoms will begin oscillating in the displaced trap.
-Our interferometer protocol thus consists of the 800~$\mu$s splitting ramp followed by a 300~$\mu$s hold time and another 800~$\mu$s rampdown.
+We separate the two states with a 800-$\mu$s linear ramp of the microwave dressing powers (fields of figure \ref{fig_RbLevel}).
+Thus the microwave ramps induce oscillations of the atom clouds in the displaced traps.
+Our interferometer protocol thus consists of the 800-$\mu$s splitting ramp followed by a 300-$\mu$s hold time and another 800-$\mu$s ramp down.
 After this sequence, the atoms are oscillating in the trap and we must wait an additional 2.5~ms to allow the two clouds to spatially overlap before applying the second $\pi/2$ pulse \cite{Wirtschafter2022}.
 This leads to a Ramsey time of 4.4~ms. The parameters used for the two microwave dressing fields are given in table \ref{tab_DressPara}.

 Because, unlike in section \ref{sec_depla}, we have nulled the magnetic field perpendicular to the atom chip, we assume that the trap is centered between the CPWs.
 We also assume that the trap is harmonic.
 Therefore, in order to maintain the trap symmetry \cite{DupontNivet2014} we need to push the atomic states with an equal force in either direction.
 Thus, it is necessary to chose the two microwave powers to keep the induced Rabi frequencies during the hold time ($\Omega_{10}$ and $\Omega_{20}$) as close as possible.
 This was done by taking into account the coupling strengths of each transition and the physical properties of the waveguides.